DataDog/hiring-engineers/README.md

 You can utilize any OS/host that you would like to complete this exercise.
 However, we recommend one of the following approaches:

 * You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
-Here are instructions for setting up a Vagrant Ubuntu 12.04 VM.
+[Here are instructions](https://github.com/DataDog/hiring-engineers/blob/solutions-engineer/README.md#vagrant) for setting up a Vagrant Ubuntu 12.04 VM.
-You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image
+You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.
 * Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.

 ## Collecting Metrics: